makhlaghi/fitstojpg/README.md

 Installing and running:
 ------------

-To install this `fits2jpg`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
+To install `fits2jpg`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
 In order to be able to run `fits2jpg` from anywhere on your system, run `make install` as root after the installation finishes.

 Some command line options can be given so you can customize the